-Hollywood Studios has added Toy Story Land and Star Wars: Galaxy’s Edge, along with Mickey & Minnie’s Runaway Railway over the last few years.
+Hollywood Studios has added Toy Story Land and Star Wars: Galaxy’s Edge, along with Mickey & Minnie’s Runaway Railway over the last five years.
 That has added five attractions to DHS.
-While this doesn’t solve the park’s capacity problem or give guests enough to do for a full day there, it does add a few very good attractions to the park’s lineup.
+While this doesn’t solve the park’s capacity problem or give guests enough to do for a full day there, it does add excellent attractions to the park’s lineup.

 Here’s a few rules for our list of attractions:

 - No Meet & Greets.
 These are impossible to rank as each experience is unique.
 Also, I don’t particularly like them.

 - No Live Shows.
 Nighttime shows are almost always better than rides, in my eyes.
 Also, big stage shows are impressive and don’t fit the profile of a typical ride.
 I will include 3D movies though.
 Basically you have to physically ride something or it has to be a show without live acting.
 Most playgrounds won’t be included unless they’re substantial pieces of the park.

 - These are all my opinion.
 Lou Mongello constantly says that “every attraction is someones favorite.”
 While that is corny and seems a little silly, I think the sentiment is mostly true.
 I can’t account for other people’s memories in these rankings and will try (probably unsuccessfully) to take some of the nostalgia out of my views of these attractions.
 You’ll likely disagree with these rankings.
 Please let me know what you disagree with in the comments.